dilshan/PalindromicGen/README.md

 ------------------

 PalindromicGen is a configurable tool<sup>[1]</sup>.
 If you plan to execute PalindromicGen for large series of base number with higher iteration count please try to stick with following guidelines:
-- Try to divide base numbers into some small groups (e.g: 50 numbers, 100 numbers, etc.) and process them in each execution cycle.
+- Try to divide base numbers into some small groups (e.g: 50 numbers, 100 numbers, etc.) and process them sequentially.
 - Try to shutdown the screen output by setting up <i>outputscreen=0</i> flag.
 - If you are processing very large numbers (which have more than 500 digits) try to close other applications in current operating system session.

-<sup>[1]</sup>: <i>All the PalindromicGen configuration settings are available in palindromicgen.ini file.</i>
+<sup>[1]</sup>: <i>All the PalindromicGen configuration settings are available in [palindromicgen.ini](https://github.com/dilshan/PalindromicGen/blob/master/palindromicgen.ini) file.</i>

 Sample Data
 -----------